emberjs/rfcs/text/0774-implicit-record-route-loading.md

 In this example, the `model` hook is not defined.
 However, Ember will attempt to try a few things before rendering this route's template.

 1. If there is a `store` property on your route, it will attempt to call it's `find` method.
 Assuming you have `ember-data` installed, you may be expecting this.
 The arguments will be extracted from the params.
   a.
-For example, if a dynamic segment is `:post_id`, there exists logic to split on the underscore and and find a record of type `post`.
+For example, if a dynamic segment is `:post_id`, there exists logic to split on the underscore and find a record of type `post`.

 2. As a fallback, it will attempt to defined a `find` method and use your `Model` instance's find method to fetch.
 If no `find` method exists, an assertion is thrown.